livseibert5/BreakoutGame/doc/DESIGN.md

 Brick because it has all the same functionality as a regular brick, except it also has a power-up type variable.
 The **Powerup** class extends Circle, and Powerup objects are created when a PowerupBrick is broken.
-This Powerup carries the sme powerup type as the PowerupBrick it came from, and the powerup is implemented when the Powerup object hits the paddle. **Boss** also extends Brick, as the collision handling is very similar, but it is only used in level 3 when the boss enemy is present.
+This Powerup carries the same powerup type as the PowerupBrick it came from, and the powerup is implemented when the Powerup object hits the paddle. **Boss** also extends Brick, as the collision handling is very similar, but it is only used in level 3 when the boss enemy is present.
-The **Screen** class is used to create the instructions scene, the win scene, and the loss scene.
+The **Screen** class is used to create the instruction scene, the win scene, and the loss scene.